Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 This casserole is my go-to when I’m craving something warm, hearty, and comforting.
 It’s like a big hug in casserole form—savory chicken, creamy filling, and flaky crescent rolls that bake up golden and buttery.

-• All the flavor of pot pie—none of the fuss
+• All the flavor of traditional pot pie — no homemade crust needed

 Ingredients Needed

-This cozy casserole might look impressive, but it’s made with simple, everyday ingredients you likely already have on hand.
+This easy chicken pot pie casserole uses simple pantry staples.
 Here’s everything you’ll need to bring it together.
 Be sure to scroll to the recipe card below for full measurements and step-by-step instructions.

-• Crescent rolls – You’ll need two 8-ounce tubes.
-These form the golden, flaky top and bottom layers of the casserole.
-Press the seams together for a smooth crust.
+• Crescent rolls – Two 8-ounce tubes form the flaky top and bottom crust.
+Press the seams together to create a solid layer.

-• Cooked chicken – Use 2 cups of shredded or chopped cooked chicken.
-Rotisserie chicken is an excellent time-saver and adds extra flavor.
+• Cooked chicken – About 2 cups shredded or chopped.
+Rotisserie chicken works beautifully and saves time.

-• Frozen mixed vegetables – This typically includes peas, carrots, corn, and green beans—perfect for that classic pot pie filling.
+• Frozen mixed vegetables – A classic blend of peas, carrots, corn, and green beans gives you that traditional pot pie flavor.

-• Frozen Hashbrowns O’Brien – Use 2 cups, thawed.
-These bring in tender diced potatoes along with bits of onion and bell pepper for added flavor.
+• Frozen Hashbrowns O’Brien – Adds tender diced potatoes plus bits of onion and bell pepper for extra flavor.

 • Chicken broth – Adds savory depth and helps loosen the condensed soup to create a creamy sauce.
 One cup is just right.

-• Cream of chicken soup – This is the creamy base of the filling, tying everything together.
+• Cream of chicken soup – The creamy base of the filling, tying everything together.

 • Garlic powder